Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Further Experimental Results

-In this section, we supplement the implementation details of all experiments and provide the qualitative results of possible solutions to SSOA.
-The settings and aberrations distributions of VPL samples in BT are provided in Section~\ref{sec:teacher}.
-We illustrate the training and evaluation settings of all related methods in Section~\ref{sec:details}, while the qualitative results of evaluated possible solutions are in Section~\ref{sec:qua}.
+In this section, we supplement the implementation details of all experiments and provide additional experiments on the recovery network in CI\&Seg.
+The settings and aberrations distributions of VPL samples in BT are provided in Sec.~\ref{sec:teacher}.
+In Sec.~\ref{sec:ki}, the processing of KITTI-360 is depicted.
+We illustrate the training and evaluation settings of all related methods in Sec.~\ref{sec:details}.
+Finally, the analysis of computational overhead for applied solutions is depicted in Sec.~\ref{sec:qua}.